facultyai/dash-bootstrap-components/how-to-release.md

 - If the manual installation tests failed, fix the issue and repeat the previous steps with `rc2` etc. If installing worked, proceed to the next steps.

 - Run `invoke release <version>`, where `version` is the version number of the release (e.g. `0.7.0`).
 You will be prompted to enter a changelog.
-This will create a release, push it to Pypi and add a tag on current master.
+This will create a release, push it to Pypi and add a tag on current main.

 - Verify that the new version is available by running `pip install dash-bootstrap-components` in a new virtual environment.